bvenner/semiotics-money/chapters/01-syllabus.md

-# Literature

-Here is a review of existing methods.
+# To Do:  auto-generated syllabus from table of contents.